Shah-Abdul/ecomm-auth-service/README.md

 - `npm run start`
 - [Open localhost:5000/health](http://localhost:5000/health)

 If everything goes well, you should receive a payload like this:

 ```
 {
   "status": "up"
 }
 ```

+## Make service available to ecomm App

+We need to build this service's docker image, and push it to the local minikube registry.
+The commands to do these steps have been conveniently added in a script:

+`npm run build:docker`